 - make sure they have regular eye and hearing tests – difficulties with sight or hearing can increase confusion

 - encourage them to eat and drink regularly

 - try to keep to a routine and limit changes to their environment

 - keep photographs of them and close family/friends at different life stages around the house, to help them recognise the time they’re living in

 It can be very upsetting if the person you care for is accusing you of something you haven’t done.

-Our Admiral Nurse Dementia Helpline provides free, confidential support.
+Our Dementia Helpline provides free, confidential support.
 You can call 0800 888 6678 (Monday-Friday 9am-9pm; Saturday-Sunday 9am-5pm), email email@example.com or you can pre-book a phone or virtual appointment with an Admiral Nurse.